Recent Anki releases require a computer running the 64 bit version of Windows 10 or 11.

 - Save the installer to your desktop or downloads folder.

 - Double-click on the installer to run it.
-If you see an error message, please see the links on the left.
+If you see an error message, please see the installation issues page.

 - Once Anki is installed, double-click on the new star icon on your desktop to start Anki.

 Recent Anki versions come in separate Qt5 and Qt6 variants.
 The Qt6 version is recommended for most users.